lifebit-ai/cloudos-cli/README.md

 projects in two different formats:
 - CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--all-fields` parameter.
-- JSON: all the available information from workflows, in JSON format.
+- JSON: all the available information from projects, in JSON format.

-To get a CSV table with all the available workflows for a given workspace, use the following command:
+To get a CSV table with all the available projects for a given workspace, use the following command:

 ```bash